Table of Contents

 Here is what protective gloves are made of and where they’re used:

-PPE face masks and respirators are a crucial barrier against dust, debris, and hazardous particles, among others.
+Protective face masks and respirators form a barrier against dust, debris, and hazardous particles, among others.
 They serve many purposes, and that’s also why there are several types of protective face masks available on the market, including N95 respirators, surgical masks, and dust masks.

 N95 respirators are designed to provide maximum protection against inhaling hazardous particles, making them ideal for use in healthcare, construction, agriculture and other industries where exposure to harmful particles is a risk.